Omingonde Formation: Depositional environment

 proposed, the facies of the Upper Omingonde Formation represents a transitional stage to the facies of the Lower Etjo Formation.

 The syn-sedimentary tectonic control on Omingonde deposition is recorded by both thickening of strata towards the Waterberg-Omaruru Fault and by the pronounced shift of the adjacent depocenter, the latter suggesting left-lateral oblique slip movement.

 Fossil content

-The formation belongs to the Cynognathus Assemblage Zone as identified by Keyser in 1973; and preserves the most diverse fauna of Middle Triassic cynodonts in the world; the formation is a biostratigraphic link among Middle Triassic faunas from South Africa, Tanzania (Manda Formation), Zambia, Argentina, Brazil, and Antarctica.
+Most of the formation belongs to the Triassic Cynognathus Assemblage Zone as identified by Keyser in 1973; and preserves the most diverse fauna of Middle Triassic cynodonts in the world; the formation is a biostratigraphic link among Middle Triassic faunas from South Africa, Tanzania (Manda Formation), Zambia, Argentina, Brazil, and Antarctica.
 The cynodonts of the Triassic era are important markers to correlate terrestrial formations.
 Trirachodon fossils have also been found in the Driekoppen Formation of South Africa.

+Fieldwork conducted in 2019, resulting from repatriated fossils collected in 1996 from the Omingonde Formation, revealed that the lowest part of the formation belongs to the late Permian Endothiodon Assemblage Zone.
+Fossils of these strata include the skulls of two therapsids: a gorgonopsian (cf. Lycaenops) and a dicynodont (cf. Tropidostoma).
+These finds indicate that additional research is needed to better understand the relationship between the upper and lower parts of the formation, particularly the presence of an unconformity between the two preserved assemblage zones.

-The following fossils have been reported from the formation:
+The following fossils have been reported from the upper (Triassic, Cynognathus AZ) parts of the formation: